adamsilver/fdpb/09-a-file-upload-form.md

 ![Hidden input, styled label](.)

-Having hidden the input, and styled the label, Javascript should be used to handle the focus states: when the input is focused, put a focus ring around the label.
+Having hidden the input, and styled the label, Javascript should be used to handle the focus states: when the input is focused, put a pseudo focus outline around the label.
 When the user selects a file for upload, the `onchange` event updates the label text as shown.

 ![Label text updated](.)

-On the face of it, this implementation is not only visually pleasing, but it's also accessible.
-Keyboard and mouse users can operate it like normal and screen readers will announce the state of the input and associated label&mdash;remember it's only *visually* hidden.
+On the face of it, this implementation is visually pleasing and it's still accessible.
+Keyboard and mouse users can operate it like normal and screen readers will announce the state of the input and associated label.

 But operating the interface is not the only thing that needs consideration.
-Unfortunately, this enhancement crumbles under scrutiny.
+Unfortunately, this enhancement crumbles under further scrutiny.

 First, updating the label to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
-In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to ‘Attach CV’.
+In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to ‘Attach file’.

 Second, the interface makes no allowances for a visual hint or error message which is normally positioned inside the label, as set out in ‘A Registration Form’.